deepnight/ldtk/README.md

  - "lifePoints": Integer value within [0,100] bounds, cannot be null
  - "goldDrop": Integer value within [1,∞], can be null, displayed above the entity instance (if not null)

-**Important: you need at least one "Entity layer" to place entity instances.**
+**IMPORTANT: you need at least one "Entity layer" to place entity instances.**

 ## Enums